lefterislazar/EVMLean/README.md

 ```

 Passing this suite is the baseline behavioral trust check for the executable EVM
 model.
-Proof-oriented changes are accepted under the constraint that these
+Any changes are accepted under the constraint that these
 conformance tests continue to pass.

 To execute conformance tests, make sure the `EthereumTests` directory is the appropriate git submodule and run: